gosh-sh/docs/docs/working-with-gosh/docker-extension.md

 ![](../images/gosh_web_Authorize_Gosh_07_createAk.jpg)

 !!! info
-    __When the repositories are uploaded, a notification will be sent to your email.__
+    __When the repositories are uploaded, a notification will be sent to your e-mail.__

-Follow the link in the email.
+Follow the link in the e-mail.

 ![](../images/docker_ext_create_acc_02_welcom_letter.jpg)